-Attributes as the National Director, Communications
+Attributes as the National Director of Communications

 - Team player.
 You work as an integral part of a team that works and wins together.
 You are articulate, persuasive, and willing to listen to and respect the views of others.
 You confidently engage with staff at all levels to define needs and expectations.
 You collaborate on projects and communicate results.

 - Mission-driven.
 You understand the big picture and easily translate our objectives that impact public policy.
 You get what matters and what serves the mission.